 Tensin family of intracellular proteins

-Moreover, these proteins have the additional properties of binding to growth factor receptors (such as Axl), integrins and tumour suppressors (such as DLC1).
-Through these interactions, the Tensins appear to coordinate amongst themselves the cytoskeletal architecture that underlies the potential for tumour cells to become motile and metastasise, while also potentially negatively regulating growth/survival signalling pathways.
-The goal of our lab is to uncover the role the Tensin protein family in tumour progression and spread.
+Moreover, these proteins have the additional properties of binding to growth factor receptors (such as Axl), integrins and tumour suppressors.
+Through these interactions, the Tensins appear to coordinate amongst themselves the cytoskeletal architecture that underlies the potential for tumour cells to become motile and metastasise, while also potentially regulating cell growth/survival.
+One of our aims is to uncover the role of Tensins in tumour progression and spread.
 To this end, we are characterising each Tensin for cellular effects, downstream signalling, protein/membrane interactions, enzymatic activity, molecular structure, and mechanisms behind altered expression in tumours.